Last updated: May 2026

 - Clarifications regarding business activities

-Step 7: Receive Your Tax Identification Number
+Step 7: Receive Your TIN

 You should: